 William Lockie manufactures fully-fashioned knitwear for both men and women in timeless classics such as V-necks, cardigans, and slipover vests.

 - ‘Fully-fashioned’ refers to garments that have been knit as individual panels, such as the body and sleeves.
-The panels are shaped by increasing and decreasing stitches.
-Each piece is knitted to the exact size which creates less waste in the process!
+Increasing and decreasing stitches shapes the panels.
+Each piece is knit to the exact size.
+This creates less waste in the process!
 At the seams of fully-fashioned garments, there will be ‘fashioning marks’ where the stitches have been increased or decreased.

 - ‘Cut and sew’ is another method of knitwear assembly.
 Pattern pieces are placed on a large section of knitted fabric which are then cut and stitched together.